afshinpaydar/Terraform_Ansible_Demo/README.md

 ```

 # Terraform state Management
-In order to prevent interference of running multiple Terraform code in separate machines, we use Dynamodb  and S3 as a locking mechanism to save terraform-lock file. before setup terraform infrastructure we need to implement S3 and Dynamodb components:
+In order to prevent interference of running multiple Terraform code in separate machines, I used Dynamodb  and S3 as a locking mechanism to save terraform-lock file. before setup terraform infrastructure we need to implement S3 and Dynamodb components:
 ```
 $ git clone
 $ cd DynamoDB